grafana/tempo/docs/tempo/website/configuration/_index.md

     # A value of 0 disables the limit.
     [max_bytes_per_tag_values_query: <int> | default = 5000000 (5MB) ]

+    # Generic forwarding configuration

+    # Per-user configuration of generic forwarder feature.
+Each forwarder in the list
+    # must refer by name to a forwarder defined in the distributor.forwarders configuration.
+    [forwarders: <list of strings>]

     # Metrics-generator configurations

     # Per-user configuration of the metrics-generator ring size.
 If set, the tenant will use a